 One nice thing about Last Week is that it turns the glaring potential handicap of

-I suppose that HBO uploads so much of each week's Last Week to the show's free YouTube channel on Mondays because it doesn't figure there's much shelf life in the program behind a paywall and it can only engender goodwill — maybe even push a few possible subscribers over the line — by sharing.
+I suppose that HBO uploads the bulk of each week’s Last Week to the show’s free YouTube channel on Mondays because it doesn’t figure there’s much shelf life in the program behind a paywall and it can only engender goodwill — maybe even push a few possible subscribers over the line — by sharing.
 The channel offers an occasional online exclusive as well.

 Oliver recently anchored a special report with Cookie Monster for Mashable produced by Sesame Street, whose teaser video was one of those exclusives.
-While the promo isn't much, the main piece has guest appearances from Al Roker, Kate McKinnon, and Nick Offerman and is worth a watch.
-Even if you skip everything else, don't miss the outtakes.
+The main piece has guest appearances from Al Roker, Kate McKinnon, and Nick Offerman and is worth a watch.
+Do not miss the outtakes.

 Related: Week Links • This Is Going to Hurt